| GIM>Research>Design of HW/SW Embe...

 |HW/SW Embedded Systems Design is one of the main activities currently carried out by the Research Group.
 In this field, the most active research area is modeling and performance analysis of HW/SW Embedded Systems.

-The performance analysis technology implemented in SCoPE has been improved and applied to design space exploration in the FP7 216693 MULTICUBE.
+The performance analysis technology implemented in SCoPE was improved and applied to design space exploration in the FP7 216693 MULTICUBE.
 The project focused on the definition of an automatic multi-objective Design Space Exploration (DSE) framework to be used to tune the System-on-Chip architecture for the target

-The FP7 288307 Pharaon project had as main technical challenges the efficient design of complex, multi-processing, systems addressing the parallelization of the application code, the SW synthesis and the run-time power management.
+The FP7 288307 Pharaon project had as main technical challenges the efficient design of complex, multi-processing, systems addressing the parallelization of the application code, the SW synthesis and the run-time power management [PVB13][PNP14].
 A first result was the definition of an integrated design flow with the specification, simulation, parallelization and synthesis tools [CTP12].
 The contribution of the Microelectronics Engineering Group is based on previous experience in order to define a MARTE specification methodology supporting parallelization and the automatic generation of the SW stack in each SMP node [PVP12][PPN12a].
-Changing the properties in the communication channels in the MARTE model it is possible to decide the degree of parallelism and segmentation [PPN12b][PPN12c].
-The main result of the project was the eSSYN tool, able to generate automaticaly the code to be deployed on each comptational resource from the Platform-Specific Model (PSM).
+Changing the properties in the communication channels in the MARTE model it is possible to decide the degree of parallelism and segmentation [PPN12b][PPN12c][NPP13].
+The main result of the project was the eSSYN tool, able to generate automatically the code to be deployed on each comptational resource from the Platform-Specific Model (PSM) [PPN13a][LLP14].
+The lack of a platform-independent programming language requires associating different functional codes to each component mapped to different computational devices (i.e. C/C++ for CPUs and OpenCL for GPUs) [PPN13b].
+The tool is able to support several communication and synchronization middleware APIs [NPP14a][PPN15] such as MCAPI [NPP14b], as well as the generation of multiple executables on different computing resources [PPN14].

 This research area was complemented by the activity carried out in the CICYT projects entitled: "SystemC specification, performance analysis and verification methodologies of embedded systems" [PRO03] and: "Verification and platform implementation of SW/HW embedded systems" [PRO05].

-These projects found continuity currently in the CICYT project entitled: "REBECCA - Sistemas Electrónicos Empotrados Confiables para Control de Ciudades bajo Situaciones Atípicas" [PRO04].
+These projects found continuity currently in the CICYT project entitled: "REBECCA - Sistemas Electrónicos Empotrados Confiables para Control de Ciudades bajo Situaciones Atípicas" [PRO04][QCL15].

 The Group participated to the Network of Excellence IST 004527 ARTIST2 in the Execution Platforms Cluster.
 The Group contributed to the MCC'06 [ViHe06] and the survey of programming languages [FeVi08].
 Michael González Harbour of the Computers and Real-Time Group is the leader of the contribution of the University of Cantabria to the network.

-The experience in design of HW/SW Embedded Systems is used to improve the teaching methodologies [PoVi12].
+The experience in design of HW/SW Embedded Systems is used to improve the teaching offer [PoVi12][PHV14][PoVi15].

 |Activity in the Artemis Technology Platform|